patrickkhoury11/DHS-A1-Hueristic/patrickkhoury/DH110/heuristicevaluation/README.md

 * Furthermore, the recommended results shown are mostly completely unrelated to sustainable development, which doesn't help the user navigate the website or effectively find information about the topic.
 (2)

+> *Recommendation: Display results as the user types so that the user stays engaged, making it more likely they will continue to explore the site to find the information they need.
+Optimize search results so that they are relevant to health and medical information.*

 <p align="center">
   <img src="../Images/appointment-request-progress.PNG" alt="Appointment request progress capture" height = "300px"/>
 </p>

 * Lastly, the search bar does not feed out suggestions in real time.
 Instead, a loading icon pops up after you are done typing, and it takes time to offer any autocomplete results.
-This could be particularly troublesome to users who may not know the exact term they want to look up, or to those who have accidentally misspelled a word (2):
+This could be particularly troublesome to users who may not know the exact term they want to look up, or to those who have accidentally misspelled a word (2)
 ![Appointment Request Progress Capture](../Images/appointment-request-progress-2.PNG)

 > *Recommendation: Don't make the whole page blue at each major step; keep the page gray/white to ensure contrast in the progress tracker.
 Also, create a visual representation of progress by numbering the steps and including arrows.
 Implement a progress bar that slides forward as the user completes the information.*

 #### 2. Match Between System and the Real World
 * The site lists the related Sustainable Development Goals (SGDs) for each article and event as numbers, with no text displaying what the numbers are referring to.
 The goals the numbers represent are not known to the vast majority of viewers.
 To be able to view the meaning behind each number, the user would have to scroll down to the very bottom of the website to see the info.
-(2):
+(2)

 <p align="center">
   <img src="../Images/search-bar.PNG" alt="Homepage search bar" width = "300px"/>
 </p>

 * Additionally, the navigation bar uses acronyms that first-time visitors might be unfamiliar with.
 For example, the terms “HLPF” and “SIDS” are items featured on the navigation menu, but do not provide any insight on what those letters stand for.
-(2):
+(2)

 <p align="center">
   <img src="../Images/appointment-request-progress.PNG" alt="Appointment request progress capture" height = "300px"/>
 </p>

-> *Recommendation: Consider modifying the placeholder text based on what would be most helpful for users' existing habits.
-Perhaps something like 'Search health topics, conditions, doctors' or whatever is most relevant to most users.*
+> *Recommendation: “Use words, phrases, and concepts familiar to the user, rather than internal jargon” (Nielsen Norman Group).*

 #### 3. User Control and Freedom
 * There are no “return to last page” buttons throughout the website.
 To be able to backtrack to the last page, the viewer would have to hit the search engine’s “click to go back” arrow.
 However this feature does not always work exactly at its intended use in this website.
 Some sub-pages aren’t registered as distinct pages according to the search engine, and the click to go back arrow skips pages at times.
 The mechanic on this site is rather faulty and can be frustrating to viewers attempting to go back and forth between pages.
 (2)